- 2024 Open Enrollment

 Vision members can express register at www.humanavisioncare.com to print an ID card or call vision customer care at 866.537.0229.

 The FSA allows you to defer dollars tax-free to a savings account to pay for non-reimbursed medical, dental, vision care, prescriptions.
 Over-the-counter drugs are eligible only with a doctor's prescription.
 The FSA plan includes a debit card feature which allows you to swipe your card for automatic payment from the account at participating providers.
 Also available is a ChildCare FSA (DCA) that can cover dependent care expenses for children under the age of 13 (13 or older if mentally or physically unable to care for themselves, or dependent adults) while you are at work.
-(New Hires have a 90-day waiting period to participate in the FSA / DCA accounts.)
-Further information may be obtained on the Ameriflex website or by contacting the Human Resource Office.
+Further information may be obtained on the Ameriflex website or by contacting the Office of People & Culture.

 The HSA is a new way for consumers to pay for medical expenses before you meet your deductible on the PPO 3160/3161 High Deductible plan.
 Qualified expenses include your out-of-pocket amounts for deductibles, prescriptions, dental care, or vision care.
 Over-the counter drugs are eligible only with a doctor's prescription.
 Funds can also be used for COBRA coverage during periods of unemployment, medical expenses after retirement and long-term care expenses.
 This benefit is for employees in the High Deductible 3160/3161 only.